billymcconvell/billymcconvell.github.io/README.md

-# Digital Humanities projects by W P McConvell
+# Mapping Linguistics and Culture - digital projects by W P McConvell

 ### [Obligatory possession of geographical terms - Sulawesi and Maluku](https://billymcconvell.github.io/geoposs/): an interactive map figure to accompany a workshop presentation and later publication